xy2z/PineDocs/README.md

 ## Features
 - Cross-platform (currently tested on Ubuntu and Windows)
 - Supports unlimited folders (and files of course)
-- Supports Markdown and HTML files
-- Supports images and GIFs
-- Supports audio and video files
+- Supports Markdown, text, HTML, images, GIFs, audio and videos.
-- Support text files (regardless of the extension)
 - Syntax highlighting for over 169 languages with over 77 themes
 - Multiple responsive themes.
 You can easily create your own theme in CSS
 - A simple YAML config file to change the settings